Call Button

 • Can occur with warning signs or aura

 I’ve tried everything!
-What else can be done to help my Tension Type Headache?
+What else can be done to help prevent tension headaches?

-If you suffer from episodic or chronic tension type headache and have tried everything with no relief, we suggest you see a dedicated clinic that deals solely with headaches and migraines.
-If you haven’t had your brainstem assessed to see whether it is causing your tension type headache, we recommend you get this assessed by a headache clinician.
+If you suffer from episodic or chronic tension-type headaches and have tried everything with no relief, we recommend consulting our dedicated headache and migraine treatment clinic.
+If you haven’t had your brainstem assessed to determine whether it is contributing to your tension-type headache, it may be time to see an experienced headache clinician.

 Tools for managing migraines.